-New Volvo C40 Recharge electric car revealed: price, specs and release date
+Volvo C40 Recharge electric car now on sale: price and specs revealed

 - Electric coupe SUV